canvas-medical/documentation/collections/_api/patient.md

           example_request: patient-create-request
           example_response: patient-create-response
           description: >-
-            Upon successful creation, the Canvas-issued identifier assigned for the new resource can be found in the `Location:` header.
-You will use this for subsequent requests that reference this patient.<br><br> This ID will also match the url when navigated to the patient chart. https://.canvasmedical.com/patient/<br><br> Most of the fields that are populated through this endpoint will display and be editable on the Patient Registration page.
-You can navigate to this view when you click the Patient's name in the top left corner on their patient chart or if you click the three dot menu next to the patient name and click `Registration`.
+            Upon successful creation, the Patient identifier can be found in the `Location` header of the response.
+The patient record in Canvas can be viewed at *https://\<instance\>.canvasmedical.com/patient/\<id\>*. <br><br> Most of the fields that are populated through this endpoint will display and be editable on the Patient profile page.
         read:
           responses: [200, 401, 403, 404]
           example_request: patient-read-request